• bellwether •

-Word History: A wether is a gelded ram, though we seldom encounter one these days.
+Word History: A wether is a gelded ram, which explains why the word is so unfamiliar these days.
 A wether is generally given a bell to lead a herd of sheep, doubtless due to its superior ability to stay in front of the ewes.
 The root of this word shares its source with Latin vetus "old", found in such English borrowings as veteran, inveterate, and veterinarian, from Latin veterinarius "beast of burden".
 With the diminutive suffix [l] this root emerged in Latin vitellus "calf", which French reduced to veal then to today's veau.
 Bell has several relatives in English and other Germanic languages.
-In German we find bellen "to bark, bay" and in English, bellow—all noises or noise-makers.
+In German we find bellen "to bark", in Dutch, bellen "to ring (up)" and in English we have bellow—all noises or noise-makers.
 (Thanks to Mary Ann Tabor for suggesting today's Good Word, which we hope is a bellwether for more to come.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!